What you should know

 How to Prepare

-Those who audition vocally should bring an accompaniment track on compact disc.
+Those who audition vocally should bring an accompaniment track on compact disc, usb or mobile device.
+(Files on USB drive must be MP3 in order to be read properly.
+Mobile devices must have an accessible headphone jack).
 Acappella auditions are acceptable, but not preferred.
 The directors will hear up to two minutes of the selected song.
 If a selection is longer than two minutes, the audition may be interrupted simply to expedite the process.

 Those who audition dramatically should have a skit, monologue or other dramatic piece prepared to present.
 The presentation should be from memory and not longer than two minutes.